Camille Little: Professional career

-Little was selected 17th overall by the San Antonio Silver Stars in the 2007 WNBA Draft.
+Smith was selected 17th overall by the San Antonio Silver Stars in the 2007 WNBA draft.
 Dan Hughes, the Silver Stars' coach and general manager, was surprised she was still available: "No mock-draft scenario we put together had us able to get Camille in the second round."

-On April 9, 2008 Little was traded along with Chioma Nnamaka and the first round pick of the 2009 WNBA draft to the Atlanta Dream for Ann Wauters, Morenike Atunrase, and the second round pick of the 2009 WNBA draft.
-On June 22, 2008 Little was traded to the Seattle Storm for a second round pick of the 2009 WNBA Draft.
-Little helped the Seattle Storm win their second championship in 2010.
+On April 9, 2008 Smith was traded along with Chioma Nnamaka and the first round pick of the 2009 WNBA draft to the Atlanta Dream for Ann Wauters, Morenike Atunrase, and the second round pick of the 2009 WNBA draft.
+On June 22, 2008 Smith was traded to the Seattle Storm for a second round pick of the 2009 WNBA Draft.
+Smith helped the Storm win their second championship in 2010.

-On January 28, 2015 Little was traded along with Shekinna Stricklen to the Connecticut Sun for Renee Montgomery, and the third and fifteen overall pick of the 2015 WNBA draft.
+On January 28, 2015 Smith was traded along with Shekinna Stricklen to the Connecticut Sun for Renee Montgomery, and the third and fifteen overall pick of the 2015 WNBA draft.

-She averages 45.1% FG, 72.1% in free throws, and 9.2 points per game.

-In 2017, Little was traded to the Phoenix Mercury along with teammate Jillian Alleyne in a three-team deal that sent Candice Dupree to the Indiana Fever along with the Mercury's 2017 first round pick and the Connecticut Sun receiving the 8th overall pick in the 2017 WNBA Draft along with Lynetta Kizer from the Fever.
+In 2017, Smith was traded to the Phoenix Mercury along with teammate Jillian Alleyne in a three-team deal that sent Candice Dupree to the Indiana Fever along with the Mercury's 2017 first round pick and the Connecticut Sun receiving the 8th overall pick in the 2017 WNBA draft along with Lynetta Kizer from the Fever.

+Smith retired from the WNBA after the 2019 season.

+Coaching career

-Little retired from the WNBA after the 2019 season.
-She is now the Player Development Coach for the Dallas Wings.
+In November 2019, Smith became the Player Development Coach for the Dallas Wings.

+In March 2022, Smith was announced as the head coach of the Paul Quinn College women’s basketball program.

+In March 2024, Smith was announced as an assistant coach for the Los Angeles Sparks, under head coach Curt Miller.

+In January 2025, Smith returned to the Dallas Wings as an assistant coach under head coach Chris Koclanes.